 As mentioned above, UBIT may be assessed on:

-The “investor” would be your IRA in this case, meaning the account itself may have to pay UBIT in accordance with these earnings.
+The “investor” would be your IRA in this case, meaning the account itself may have to pay UBIT.

-Form 990-T must be filed if UBTI or UDFI exceeds $1,000 for the tax year.
+Form 990-T must be filed for any UBTI or UDFI earned in a given year.
 Please note that the Schedule K-1 could contain a negative number.
 We hope your IRA investments will generate positive returns, but you may consider filing a Form 990-T even in the event of a net loss.
 As we discussed above, UBIT on future gains can be offset by losses from prior years, so reporting those losses can help reduce your tax burden down the road.

 Your IRA has until the tax filing deadline to pay UBIT for a given year.
 Because the plan itself must pay these taxes, please contact New Direction Trust Company to request a prompt and secure tax submission via our electronic federal tax payment system.

 Who can help me file a Form 990-T?